Frequently Asked Questions

 At twelve my first fly rod came with a manual that taught me how to scare fish and decorate adjacent trees with flies.
 I tried to fish with a fly for about six years and then finally got a few tips that allowed me to actually hook fish.
 Not until I was about forty did I start learning how to fish with a fly rod.
 Then my world changed for the better.

-I grew up in New York and moved overseas with the family when fifteen.
+I grew up in New York and moved overseas with the family at fifteen.
 Graduated from Cal State Fresno, worked in Market Research and moved to Washington forty years ago.
 I was the Fire Chief of Chelan Co.
 Fire District #4 for 20 years and then founded a small Safety Consulting Business where I crafted Emergency Plans, Training Programs and Functional Exercises for hospitals, schools and industry.